uchicago-capp-30320/ShoulderToShoulder/README.md

 ## Application Features
 The frontend, user facing component employs Angular with Nodejs dependencies.
-The backend connection employs Django with an AWS Posgres(QL) database.
+The backend connection employs Django with an AWS Postgre(SQL) database.
 All of our application's data is generated through user inputs.

 Special features of our application include:
 - A machine learning module, which trains user preferences and feedback to create personalized event recommendations for each user.
 To generate user recommendations, our machine learning algorithm employs a deep factorization machine (DeepFM).